Lavine420/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all not containing patern bin
+display all files with a letter